It’s normal to feel discouraged when your recovery turns into relapse, especially if it isn’t the first time.

 But relapse is actually part of the recovery process, and you might need several attempts to reach a level of sobriety that lasts.

-It takes a brave person to keep fighting for their recovery.
-And with the right strategies and support, you can make your next attempt more successful than the last.
+It takes a brave person to keep fighting for their recovery and with the right strategies and support, you can make your next attempt more successful than the last.

 That’s because addiction isn’t a choice, or a matter of willpower.
 It’s a complex condition shaped by biological, psychological, and social factors.